 APA is a style that originated with the American Psychological Association (APA).
 It is the standard for the social sciences.
 The official manual of the APA Style is very extensive and, as a result, it can be awkward to use.
 Often, the answers to the questions you have about that one specific source either are not in the guide or are difficult to find.

 Many universities have written their own summary manuals for following APA guidelines.
 These manuals can be useful but our experience has been that the rules are often written in a disorderly fashion, are not up-to-date and don’t provide a definite answer to how you should format the citation of that one source you need help with.

-APA Style and the layout of your thesis
+APA Style and the layout of your dissertation